mwenge/tempest/atari_build/README.md

 BYTE RELOCATION ERROR AT DCB5
 ```

-The problem is that the version of the MAC65 assembler we have (VM 03.09) has not correctly interpreted lines like the following:
+The problem is that our toolchain has not correctly interpreted lines like the following:
 ```
     63   0034    85    02G                      STA SCLEVEL+2
 ```